Funeral Glossary of Terms

 Bequest – A gift laid out in a will, usually of a particular item or amount of money.

 Bereaved – Those who have recently lost a loved one, usually used to refer to the immediately family of the person who has died.

-Bereavement Allowance – Previously known as Widow’s Pension, providing financial support for up to a year after the death of a partner.
+Bereavement Allowance – Previously known as Widow’s Pension, provided financial support for up to a year after the death of a partner.
 Now replaced by the Bereavement Support Payment (See Below).

 Bereavement Payment – A one-off support payment from the government after the death of a partner.
 Now replaced by the Bereavement Support Payment (See Below).

 Casket – Sometimes confused with a coffin, but distinguished by its rectangular shape.

 Catafalque – A wooden stand or support on which to place a coffin or casket, sometimes decorated or covered with a decorative drape.

 Cenotaph – An empty tomb or monument in honour of someone who is buried elsewhere.

 Chapel of rest – A room in a funeral home where you can view your loved one before the funeral.
 Not necessarily a religious place.

 Coffin – Sometimes confused with a casket, but is tapered at both ends unlike a rectangular casket.